(888) 448-0302 Talk to a recovery specialist 24/7

 The Bottom Line

-To keep up to date on the current status of opioid class action lawsuits across the country visit the Class Action.org website just here.
+To keep up to date on the current status of opioid class action lawsuits across the country visit the Class Action.org website.

 What To Do Next

-If you’re in need of more urgent assistance for opioid addiction, we can help you with residential treatment or an intensive outpatient program here at Landmark Recovery.
-Call us today at 888-448-0302.
+If you’re in need of more urgent assistance for opioid addiction, we can help you with drug and alcohol rehab or an intensive outpatient program (IOP) here at Landmark Recovery.
+Call our 24/7 admissions team today at 888-448-0302 for confidential support.